The Impact of Feminism on the Family

 A million men willing to put their wives and families first is very frightening to the National Organization of Women (NOW).
 The men of Promise Keepers promise to love their wives, their children, and their neighbors as themselves, in keeping with the teachings of Jesus Christ, according to the New Testament.
 Why that should be threatening to Ireland and others of her ilk is apparent.
 One only has to look at their lifestyles for the answer.
 Non-Christians have no understanding of God’s plan for our lives.
 What they DO have is a great deal of fear about the subject.

-It is frightening for Ireland, and for Karen Taggart of the Washington, DC Lesbian Avengers, who said about the Promise Keepers, ” we’ll show them that lesbians are everywhere.
-We’ll show them that lesbians have super powers” Taggart is truly afraid that the men of Promise Keepers have tapped into just such a super power that will render her message irrelevant to women.
+It is frightening for Ireland, and for Karen Taggart of the Washington, DC Lesbian Avengers, who said about the Promise Keepers, “we’ll show them that lesbians are everywhere.
+We’ll show them that lesbians have super powers.”
+Taggart is truly afraid that the men of Promise Keepers have tapped into just such a super power that will render her message irrelevant to women.
+The concerns at recent national conventions have been bashing Promise Keepers and pushing for the rights of “transgendered people,” which could be anything from hermaphrodites to people waiting for sex change operations.

 What is it exactly that Promise Keepers promise that is threatening to NOW?